Spain moves to suspend Catalan autonomy

 The regional parliament could also be dissolved.

-One Spanish newspaper has reported this week that Mr Puigdemont might nominally remain in his job, but Madrid would aim to take control of many of his duties and powers.
+One Spanish newspaper has reported that Mr Puigdemont might nominally remain in his job but Madrid would aim to take control of many of his duties and powers.

 Ultimately the process could end in regional elections but the Spanish constitution does not impose any time limit.